braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/news_feed/integration.md

 # News Feed integration

-{% alert tip %}
+{% alert note %}
-Braze recommends that customers who use our News Feed tool move over to our Content Cards messaging channel - it is more flexible, customizable, and reliable.
-It is also easier to find and use in the Braze product.
-Contact your Braze account manager for more information.
+News Feed is being deprecated.
+Braze recommends that customers who use our News Feed tool move over to our Content Cards messaging channel—it's more flexible, customizable, and reliable.
+Check out the [migration guide]({{site.baseurl}}/user_guide/message_building_by_channel/content_cards/migrating_from_news_feed/) for more.
 {% endalert %}

 ## News Feed data model